shashankms9/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization_08.md

    ![In the Publish dialog, Azure App Service (Windows) is selected and highlighted in the Specific Target box.
 The Next button is highlighted.](media/vs-publish-specific-target.png "Publish API App to Azure")

-4. Finally, in the **App Service** box, select your subscription, expand the hands-on-lab-SUFFIX resource group, and select the API App.
+4. Finally, in the **App Service** box, select your subscription, expand the hands-on-lab-SUFFIX resource group, and select the Web App "contoso-api-uniqueid"

    ![In the Publish dialog, The Contoso API App is selected and highlighted under the hands-on-lab-SUFFIX resource group.](https://github.com/CloudLabs-MCW/MCW-App-modernization/blob/fix/Hands-on%20lab/media/local/webapp0.png?raw=true "Publish API App to Azure")